Explainer: Google hails 'quantum supremacy', but don't chuck out your PC just yet

 Google’s researchers, in solving the problem with a high degree of fidelity - or accuracy - can reasonably claim to have achieved a significant milestone, say physicists.

-Critics, including rival IBM (IBM.N), say Google is hyping its achievement and creating the misleading impression that quantum computers have effectively rendered all conventional computers obsolete.
+Critics, including rival IBM, say Google is hyping its achievement and creating the misleading impression that quantum computers have effectively rendered all conventional computers obsolete.

 By adding disk storage the Summit supercomputer - which is made by IBM - could have solved Google’s random number problem in at most 2-1/2 days, with greater accuracy, they say.